dsimushkin/react-draggable-hoc/README.md

 ---

+## Experimental features

+Currently, context observer supports changing `dragProps` on the fly.
+It can be used in cases when a pointerdown produces DOM modifications and a new element, that should be considered dragged, is created.
+But due to component lifecycle with hooks, swapping `dragProps` should be done in useEffect hook or before the DOM is rendered/created.

+---

 ## Ninja usage

 The whole idea behind the library was to create a single realization to quickly handle both touch and mouse devices in cases when a developer needs full controll of the Dnd elements.
 Therefore an implementation of the Browser Dnd Observer was written.
 Hooks are only a synthetic sugar around this implementation.